emileae/turbulentflux/content/_index.md

                                                   <p>Openness and flexibility are important values for Turbulent Flux.
 We facilitate third-party innovation on top of our software and provide easy access to the technology for developers that wish to create custom solutions.</p>
                                                   <p>The software is offered as a subscription-based service and maintenance is hassle-free and easy to operate for the users.</p>
     hasDiagram: true
+    diagramSections:
+    - diagramSectionTitle: Physics Model
+      diagramSectionPoints:
+      - Extrapolate outside of measurements
+      - Proven in the industry
+      - Transparent physics
+    - diagramSectionTitle: Analytics Model
+      diagramSectionPoints:
+      - Fast result calculations
+      - Quick to deploy
+      - Cloud friendly
+    - diagramSectionTitle: Hybrid Model
+      diagramSectionPoints:
+      - Applying the best of Physics and Analytics
+      - Built for the Cloud
+      - Industrial scalable
 ---